arekborucki/MongoDB-in-Action/README.md

 Each chapter folder includes:

 - Source code with inline comments
-- JSON files or scripts for test datasets
+- Scripts and utility examples (Bash, CLI)
-- Shell commands or utility scripts
+- JSON or BSON datasets where applicable
-- Chapter-specific `README.md` with explanations
+- Chapter-specific `README.md` with walkthrough

 ---